AdobeDocs/experience-manager-screens.en/help/user-guide/on-demand-content.md

    >
    >Wait for a few seconds/minutes so that the content reaches publish instance.

-1. Once you have completed the manage publication workflow, you must trigger the update offline content in author, that will create the update offline on the author instance.

-   Navigate to the channel dashboard and click **Update Offline Content**.
-This action forwards the same command to publish instance, so that the offline zips are created on the publish instance as well.
+1. Trigger **Update Offline Content** in channel dashboard will only push the offline content to author instance but not publish instance.
+Steps 1-4 are for pushing offline content to publish instance.

    ![screen_shot_2019-02-07at21608pm](assets/screen_shot_2019-02-07at21608pm.png)